Constanza Airport: Operations

-After undergoing renovations, it was reopened in May 2006 and renamed Expedicón 14 de Junio National Airport.
+After renovations, it reopened in May 2006 and was renamed Expedicón 14 de Junio National Airport.
 It serves mostly tourist and cargo carriers.
-The airport is in low mountainous terrain 2 km east of Constanza.
+The airport is in low, mountainous terrain, 2 kilometers (1.2 mi) east of Constanza.
 There is rising terrain in all quadrants.
-The Santiago VOR/DME (Ident: SGO) is located 30.7 nmi north-northeast of the airport.
+The Santiago VOR/DME (Ident: SGO) is located 30.7 nautical miles (56.9 km) north-northeast of the airport.